rayandasoriya/CodingPractice/README.md

 # CodingPractice
 This repo contains some easy-medium programming problems for coding practices.
-I'll be mainly using Python programming language.
+I'll be using Python programming language.